 You have to refer to the individual organic regulations in specific countries.

 In the US for example, the USDA regulates organic ‘food, feed, and fiber’ – essentially agricultural products.

 Organic Fibres & Fabrics – Certifications, Standards & Associations

 Certifications and standards can be provided for organic fibres and fabrics by third party organisations and certifying bodies:

-Read more about the GOTS standards here – https://www.global-standard.org/the-standard.html
+Read more about the GOTS standards and descriptions here

-A company should state on their website, in the product description of on the product label (with a GOTS symbol) whether they have GOTS or not
+A company should state on their website, in the product description, or on the product label (with a GOTS symbol) whether they have GOTS or not

 Some other organisations promote organic practices and trade:

-Other organisations that aren’t specifically organic based but relate to standards are:
+Other organisations that aren’t necessarily strictly about being organic, but have standards are: